pdbro2k/pydanceweb/README.md

 - `"awards"`: an OPTIONAL dictionary in the form `"SOME_ID": "SOME_NAME"` of all additional awards that are calculated on the basis of section results
 - `"sections_per_award"`: an OPTIONAL dictionary in the form `"award_id": [SECTION_ID_OR_RULE, ...]` that defines how the respective award results should be calculated based on section results.
 Instead of a key from the `sections` dictionary you may also add a "rule" to the list of values.
 Such a rule must be in the form of a dictionary.
 There is currently only one rule in the form `"BEST": { "n": SOME_INT, "sections": ["SECTION_ID_1", ...]}` which is interpreted in the way that only the best `SOME_INT` results of the given sections are regarded while worse ones are ignored.
 Please note that this rule may not be nested!
 Please also note that competitors that did not compete in all specified sections (or a subset based on the rules) are excluded from the results.
 Finally, please note that only rule 9 of the skating system (i.e. the sum of the places) will be applied.

+Please note that you can find an example of a more traditional config (with multi-dance sections) in `data_multidance-section-example`.

 ## Starting the Server

 Run `python main/manage.py runserver` to start a local server or `python main/manage.py runserver  0.0.0.0:8000` to start one that can be accessed over the web (the `ALLOWED_HOSTS` from `main/settings.py` are configured in a way that the current IP address is always allowed).
 127.0.0.1 will be `YOUR_IP_ADDRESS` in the first case or your actual IP4 address in the latter.